Perdón, Perdón: Commercial performance

 The track peaked at number 17 in the Latin Pop Songs, number 36 in the Hot Latin songs and at number 35 in the Latin Airplay charts in the United States.
 In Mexico, the song peaked at number one on the Mexican Singles Chart and Monitor Latino.
 In 2017, it was announced that "Perdón, Perdón" had been certified Triple Platinum.
 In June 2019, the songs was certified as Quadruple Platinum in Mexico.

 Music video

 A music video for "Perdón, Perdón" was released on October 27, 2014.
 It was directed by Nahuel Lerena.
 The video was filmed in Estudios Churubusco.
-As of August 2023, the video has over 720 million views on YouTube.
+As of August 2023, the video has over 1 Billon views on YouTube.

 The second video for "Perdón, Perdón", recorded live for the live album Ha*Ash: En Vivo, was released on December 6, 2019.
 The video was filmed in Auditorio Nacional, Mexico City.
+As of June 2023, the video has over 8 million views on YouTube.

 A remix video featuring Mexican group Los Ángeles Azules was released on June 8, 2018.
 The video was filmed in Convento San Miguel Arcángel, Maní, Yucatán.
+As of June 2023, the video has over 119 million views on YouTube.